Eukaryogenesis: Diversification: crown eukaryotes

 In turn, the LECA gave rise to the eukaryotes' crown group, containing the ancestors of animals, fungi, plants, and a diverse range of single-celled organisms with the new capabilities and complexity of the eukaryotic cell.
 Single cells without cell walls are fragile and have a low probability of being fossilised.
-If fossilised, they have few features to distinguish them clearly from prokaryotes: size, morphological complexity, and (eventually) multicellularity.
-Early eukaryote fossils, from the late Paleoproterozoic, include acritarch microfossils with relatively robust ornate carbonaceous vesicles of Tappania from 1.63 gya and Shuiyousphaeridium from 1.8 gya.
+If fossils do form, they have few features to distinguish them clearly from prokaryotes: size, morphological complexity, and (eventually) multicellularity.
+Early eukaryote fossils, from the late Paleoproterozoic, include Tappania from 1.63 gya and Shuiyousphaeridium from 1.8 gya, both microscopic acritarchs with ornate and relatively robust carbonaceous vesicles, but no resolved assignment to any specific group of modern eukaryotes.
+As such, they are occasionally considered possible stem group eukaryotes, prior to LECA.
+The earliest fossils confidently assigned to known crown eukaryotes appear at around 1.00 gya, such as the putative algae Bangiomorpha and Proterocladus, the fungus Ourasphaira and the holozoan Bicellum.

-The position of the LECA on the eukaryotic tree of life remains controversial.
-Some studies believe that the first split after the LECA happened between the Unikonta and the Bikonta (Stechmann and Cavalier-Smith 2003), or between Amorphea and all other eukaryotes (Adl et al. 2012; Derelle and Lang 2012).
-Some believe that the first split happened within Excavata (al Jewari and Baldauf 2023).
-Yet others believe in a first split between the Opisthokonta and all others (Cerón-Romero et al. 2024).
+The LECA's position (i.e. the root) on the eukaryotic tree of life remains controversial.
+Stechmann and Cavalier-Smith 2003 suggested that the first split after the LECA happened between the Unikonta and the Bikonta, while Adl et al. 2012, and Derelle and Lang 2012 proposed a split between Amorphea and all other eukaryotes.
+Al Jewari and Baldauf 2023 argued instead that the first split happened within Excavata, while Cerón-Romero et al. 2024 favoured a first split between the Opisthokonta and all the others.
+Derelle et al 2015 place the first split as between the Opimoda and the Diphoda (corresponding roughly to the former Unikonta and Bikonta), while Williamson et al 2025 suggest possible extensions to the two new clades.